NHOrus/srwq-compilation/episode-05.md

 Axel turned to the bridge operator Eun.
 "What the hell is it now??
 Are those three friends of your still tailing us?"

-"N-no, its not Vilett...There are signals ahead of us.
+"N-no, its not Vilett...
+There are signals ahead of us.
 Our sensors indicate them as EFA-"

 "SHIT!!
 On the Screen."